lviallongalinier/test-rtd/doc/src/io.rst

 Internal JSON representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Temporary storage of the data in an internal JSON-based format.
+Note that this format is not intended to be used for persistant data storage.
+Re-read of such data may or may not be compatible between versions of the package.

 .. autofunction:: snowprofile.io.read_internal_json